 IN THIS ARTICLE

-Meshes, actors, motions, and PhysX colliders created in third-party digital content creation (DCC) applications must be processed as runtime optimized product assets to be used in Open 3D Engine (O3DE).
+Scene source assets (meshes, actors, motions, and PhysX colliders) that are created in digital content creation (DCC) applications must be processed as runtime optimized product assets to be used in your project.
 To provide the broadest support for DCC applications and scene file formats, O3DE integrates the

 Open Asset Import Library .
 O3DE uses

-.fbx as its primary format for 3D scene source assets.
+.fbx as its primary format for scene source assets.
 O3DE also supports

 .stl, and support for